Moldova

 Related Government Websites

-This information about mandatory and supplemental employee benefits in Moldova comes from Asinta’s Central and Eastern European Partner, the GrECo Group.
+This information on mandatory and supplemental employee benefits in Moldova is provided by Asinta’s Central and Eastern European Partner, the GrECo Group.
 If you need support with your benefits in the country, please contact Asinta, and we will put you in touch with the local experts at GrECo.

 Nothing on this country page is intended to be legal, financial, or tax advice, and readers are advised to consult with their appropriate advisors regarding any legal, financial, or tax implications this information may address.